cloudogu/gitops-playground/README.md

 This command will also print URLs of the [applications](#applications) inside the cluster to get you started.

+We recommend running this command as an unprivileged user, that is inside the [docker group](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user).

 # Table of contents

 <!-- Update with `doctoc --notitle README.md --maxlevel 4`.
 See https://github.com/thlorenz/doctoc -->